Security Alert: Fake Adobe Flash Update Spreads Bad Rabbit Ransomware

 Who’s been affected?

-The bad news is that this ransomware strains spreads fast and has (already) caused a lot of damage so far.
+The bad news is that these ransomware strains spread fast and have (already) caused a lot of damage so far.
 Most of the targets are located in Russia with 65% distribution and infections detected, transportation organizations in Ukraine, such as the Kiev metro, the Odessa airport, as well as some governmental organizations and private businesses.

 Similar attacks have been spotted in other countries: Ukraine, Turkey, Germany, Bulgaria, Poland, Romania and the United States as well.
 Here’s a map of Bad Rabbit attacks and global detection rate.